alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 20,
+  slide_image2
+  filename="slide20.png"
-  :alt => "A photo of a rainbow flag with the text “Posting personal info: outing” overlaid."
+  alt="A photo of a rainbow flag with the text “Posting personal info: outing” overlaid." caption="Image: Rainbow flag and blue skies, by [Ludovic Berton](https://commons.wikimedia.org/wiki/File:Rainbow_flag_and_blue_skies.jpg).
+Used under CC BY."
 %}
-  Image: Rainbow flag and blue skies, by [Ludovic Berton](https://commons.wikimedia.org/wiki/File:Rainbow_flag_and_blue_skies.jpg).
-  Used under CC BY.
-{% endslide %}

 For example, outing somebody who's LGBTQ+ without their consent.